flypay/engineering-test/README.md

 * call your orders API with [this basket](#order-payload) for restaurant `alpha` results in `alphapos` receiving the correct order
 * call your orders API with [this basket](#order-payload) for restaurant `beta` results in `betapos` receiving the correct order

 ## Once You Are Done
-* Please record a video talking us through your code for no more than 5 minutes.
+* Please record a video talking us through your code for no more than 5 minutes
-* Please open a pull request against this repository and assign [@flypay/technical-reviewers](https://github.com/orgs/flypay/teams/technical-reviewers/) as a reviewer.
+* Create an archive (zip) of your solution, then send it over to the Flyt recruiter

 ## The Process
-* You can submit your assignment anytime in the next 7 days as we want to give you plenty of time to work your way through it.
+* You can submit your assignment anytime in the next 7 days as we want to give you plenty of time to work your way through it
-* One of our engineers will review your PR usually 2-3 days after your submission and we'll send you feedback regardless of how you progress on the job application.
+* One of our engineers will review your solution (usually 2-3 days) and send you feedback regardless of how you progress on the job application
-* We might also reach out to discuss your solution in more detail before progressing you to the next stage.
+* We might also reach out to discuss your solution in more detail before progressing you to the next stage

 # Examples